danielmart222/fileshares-permissions/README.md

 ---------

-- Assign the Accountants folder the Read/Write permission level
+- Add the Security Group Accountants to the Accountants folder and Assign the Accountants folder the Read/Write permission level

 ----------